ngkamperlo/presentations/slides/sdet-2/Slides.md

 # The Problem

-- MFEs require reusable components across different MFEs.
+- Need for reusable components across different MFEs.
 - The common practice is to restrict communication between MFEs as much as possible.
-- The above results in not fulfilling all product requirements.
+- The above resulted in inability to fulfill all product requirements.
 - Our specific need in GWI:
-  - a small enough and complex enough component tied with a UI which can
+  - a small enough and complex enough component
+  - tied with a UI which can
-  - be utilized across multiple MFEs regardless of their tech stack
+  - be utilized across multiple MFEs
+  - regardless of their tech stack

 ---